-- Will I need a complete (radical) nephrectomy or a radical nephroureterectomy? - Would it be possible for me to have a partial nephrectomy or partial nephroureterectomy? - Can I have keyhole surgery (laparoscopic or robotic surgery)? - Is this surgery curative? - What other related procedures or treatments might I need?
+- Will I need my kidney removed (a radical nephrectomy) or my kidney and ureter removed (a radical nephroureterectomy) with surgery? - Would it be possible for me to have part of my kidney removed (a partial nephrectomy) or part of my kidney and ureter removed (a partial nephroureterectomy) with surgery? - Can I have keyhole surgery (laparoscopic or robotic surgery)? - Is this surgery curative? - What other related procedures or treatments might I need?